BulutTok/Cellphone-Sales-Shipments-Analysis-Market-Trends-and-Competitive-Performance/README.md

   Recognizing which brands are growing and which are declining enables targeted analysis and more effective resource allocation.

 ### Including the Screenshot
-To provide a visual reference, include the following Markdown snippet in your README file (ensure that the screenshot is in your repository):
+To provide a visual reference, :

 ![Sales Data Results ](Sales_Data.png)